Table of contents

 Below are the minimum childcare and nursery staff child ratios for England, Wales, Scotland and Northern Ireland.
 Early years providers may have higher staff to child ratios than the minimum requirements.

-It is important to note that staff to child ratios may vary depending on the needs of the children, for example if they have Special Educational Needs or Disabilities (SEND), the layout of the premises or other circumstances that support the best outcomes for children.
+It is important to note that staff to child ratios may vary depending on the needs of the children.
+For example if they have Special Educational Needs or Disabilities (SEND), the layout of the premises or other circumstances that support the best outcomes for children.

 - One adult for every three children (1:3)